-Macedonia Vacation, Tours, Travel Packages & Experiences
+Macedonia Vacations, Tours, Travel Packages & Experiences

 Few countries have been around for longer than North Macedonia, popularly known as Macedonia, located in the Balkans of Southeastern Europe.
-Thousands of years ago, it was home to Alexander the Great, and was long a key component in the Greek, Roman, and Ottoman Empires.
+Thousands of years ago, it was home to Alexander the Great and was long a key component in the Greek, Roman, and Ottoman Empires.
 Then came communism in the 20th century and the nation was absorbed into Yugoslavia.
 Since the fall of communism in 1991, Macedonia has regained its independence and once again taken its rightful place in the spotlight of Southeastern Europe.

 What are the best cities to visit in Macedonia?

 The Macedonian capital, Skopje, is home to the main international airport, and thus a key destination on most itineraries in Macedonia.
 It’s an eclectic mix of styles, but still charming.
-Most notable highlight is its Old Bazaar, which is the largest Ottoman-style bazaar of its kind in Europe.
-The Stone Bridge and Kale Fortress, which dates back to the 5th century, are among its other historical highlights.
+The most notable highlight is its Old Bazaar, which is the largest Ottoman-style bazaar of its kind in Europe.
+The Stone Bridge and Kale Fortress, which date back to the 5th century, are among their other historical highlights.
 Modern Skopje is not quite as lovely as its medieval landmarks.
 A redecoration project known as Skopje 2014 saw the construction of neoclassical buildings and marble statues throughout the city as a paean to the country’s classical past, but the result is more bizarre than inspiring.
 Nevertheless, there’s a definite appeal to the wild mix of styles.

 Ohrid is Macedonia’s most popular tourist city and for good reason.
 It sits on the beautiful Lake Ohrid and has an old medieval town with charming cobblestoned streets and well-kept-up old buildings.
 Ohrid is relatively small, meaning it’s easy to explore on foot.
 In the summer, tourists and locals flock to the beaches to take advantage of the refreshing waters of Lake Ohrid.
 If you ascend the cliff above Kaneo Beach, you’ll reach the Church of St. John, where you’ll enjoy one of the most famous views in the entire country looking out over the lake.

-Bitola was known as the City of Consuls and is perhaps the best city in the country to explore its Ottoman past due to the many mosques and old world bazaar.
+Bitola was known as the City of Consuls and is perhaps the best city in the country to explore its Ottoman past due to the many mosques and old-world bazaar.
 It’s not on the main tourist track, but its location near Pelister National Park and its lovely old buildings make it an appealing place to stop for a night.

 What are the natural landmarks in Macedonia?